 Office Finance UK

-Office property sits at the more variable end of the commercial market — a single-let Grade A building in a regional city centre is a very different lending proposition from a multi-tenanted flexible workspace in a secondary location.
-Platinum Global Bridging Finance arranges office finance for owner-occupying businesses buying their own premises and for investors acquiring single-let or multi-let office buildings across the UK.
-Facilities from £150,000 to £150m+.
+Office property sits at the more variable end of the commercial market, a single-let Grade A building in a regional city centre is a very different lending proposition from a multi-tenanted flexible workspace in a secondary location.
+Platinum Global Bridging Finance arranges office finance for owner-occupying businesses buying their own premises and for investors acquiring single-let or multi-let office buildings across the UK, through a panel of over 100 lenders.
+Facilities from £250,000 to £150m+.
 No broker fee on loans of £500,000 or above.

 What Is Office Finance?

-Office finance is commercial mortgage lending secured against office premises, available either as owner-occupied finance — where the borrowing business trades from the building — or as investment finance, where the office is let to one or more tenants.
+Office finance is commercial mortgage lending secured against office premises, available either as owner-occupied finance, where the borrowing business trades from the building, or as investment finance, where the office is let to one or more tenants.
 The same property could be financed either way depending on occupancy structure.
 Office property covers everything from a small professional services suite bought by its occupier, through to multi-floor city centre buildings let to corporate tenants, and increasingly, serviced and flexible workspace investments.
+Lenders active in this space range from mainstream high-street banks, who tend to favour simpler, well-let single-tenant buildings, through to specialist commercial lenders and challenger banks who are comfortable with multi-let, secondary, or transitional office stock that requires a more bespoke underwriting approach.

 Owner-Occupied vs Investment Office Finance

 If your business will trade from the office, the loan is assessed against your trading accounts and adjusted net profit, following the same principles set out on our owner-occupied commercial mortgage page.
-Professional firms — solicitors, accountants, architects, and financial services businesses — are well-served by this market.
-SIPP and SSAS pension fund structures are commonly used in the professional services sector to acquire office premises tax-efficiently.
+Professional firms, solicitors, accountants, architects, and financial services businesses, are well-served by this market.
+Allica Bank is particularly active in the owner-occupied space for professional services firms.
+SIPP and SSAS pension fund structures are commonly used in the professional services sector to acquire office premises tax-efficiently, the pension fund purchases the building, charges the firm a market rent, and the rental income rolls up within the pension wrapper tax-free.

-If the office is an investment asset — let to one or more tenants — the loan is assessed on the rental income and DSCR, as detailed on our commercial investment mortgages page.
+If the office is an investment asset, let to one or more tenants, the loan is assessed on the rental income and DSCR, as detailed on our commercial investment mortgages page.
 Lenders assess the lease profile, unexpired terms, tenant covenant quality, and the property’s location and marketability.
+InterBay and Shawbrook are active across the office investment spectrum from regional city centre assets to business park investments.

 Office Market Context 2026